 Criminal Motion: What is It and How to File One in Singapore

-Criminal motions are usually filed in criminal proceedings heard by the High Court or Court of Appeal.
+Criminal motions are usually filed in criminal proceedings heard by the General Division of the High Court or Court of Appeal.

 What is a criminal motion, and how can you go about filing one if you are a party to a criminal proceeding in Singapore?
 Read on to find out.